kyma-project/kyma/docs/getting-started/05-add-redis-service.md

 ## Reference

 This guide demonstrates how [Service Catalog](/components/service-catalog/) works in Kyma.
-It enables easy access to services ([ServiceClass CRs](https://svc-cat.io/docs/resources/#service-classes)) managed by [Service Brokers](/components/service-catalog/#overview-service-brokers) registered in Kyma.
+It enables easy access to services ([ServiceClass custom resources](https://svc-cat.io/docs/resources/#service-classes)) managed by [Service Brokers](/components/service-catalog/#overview-service-brokers) registered in Kyma.
 You can consume these services by creating their instances and binding them to your microservices and Functions.

 ## Steps